LWAYVE/android-sdk/README.md

 **Parameters**

-[proxseeApikey} - The API key created through the ProxSee Admin Portal.
-For instructions, see Generate a ProxSee API Key.
+[proxseeApikey} - The API key provided by Lixar.

 **Code**